tuobangli/Talk/README.md

-Change the introduction, I studied in GT, and going to Berkeley soon.
+Change the introduction, I studied in GT.

 4